kenshaw/shell-config/git-commit-hooks/README.md

 - Update post-receive hook to make diffs look better (ala Fisheye/Github)
 - Add JIRA integration to look up the authenticated user's fullname and/or use an alias file

+# pre-receive #

+Verifies that a commit message contains the correct information

+## TODO ##
+- Better JIRA integration
+- Correct checking
+- Change from Perl to SH or something